anas-cd/anas-cd.github.io/README.md

 - [css-tricks:A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me understanding how flexboxes work and I'm using it as some kink of cheatsheet.I'd recommend it to anyone still learning this concept
 - [tobiasahlin:Breaking to a new row with flexbox](https://tobiasahlin.com/blog/flexbox-break-to-new-row/) - This is an amazing article which helped me finally understand how to break to a new line in flexboxes.

+### Development path
+In the following projects I'll try my best to make focus point of the picture on a specific point, for example here it would be better if the focus point of the picture is on the smiling lady
 ## Author

 - Website (still working on it) - [Anas Ali](https://anas-cd.github.io/)